My frequent psychic visits made me realize I had the answers all along

 After my divorce was finalized, I wanted to see what was in store for me in my new life as a single woman.

 My most recent reading rocked my world more than a little bit.
 This new reader was recommended from a trusted friend who sees her regularly.
-She’s a well-known psychic to the stars, more expensive than the others I’d seen in the past, and she was stellar — startlingly knowing.
-Her crystal clear stance on where she believes my new life will take me was very interesting: She said some things which surprised me, leading me to do some soul searching once I left her office.
+She’s a well-known psychic to the stars, more expensive than the others I’d seen in the past, and she was stellar—startlingly knowing.
+Her crystal-clear stance on where she believes my new life will take me was very interesting—she said some things that surprised me, leading me to do some soul searching once I left her office.

 After some weeks of reflection, I realized that I had all the tools I needed to move on with my life, and I knew that I’d actually had these tools before stepping foot inside her office.

 Sometimes too much information about your situation is simply that—too much; it ceases to be helpful.
 We seek clarity in confusion and look for order in chaos.
 But sometimes, a visit to a psychic (especially a good one) can add new factors to the mix of an already confused brain.
 Sometimes, no more information is really needed because a psychic is simply reading us—our confusion, our desires, our wants and needs.
 But we can read ourselves, too.

 We can stop looking outside and look within: Everything I need to know is right there.

 I don’t need a psychic to empower me with tools to face my life head on anymore—I can do it on my own.
 Over the years, I’ve built up resilience, strength, and gusto.
 I give my life my best shot—not because a psychic tells me good things are going to happen, but because I believe they do happen.
 I’ve lived long enough to know that wonderful, beautiful things really do happen every day.